5 Incredibly Easy Ways To Get To Know Your Prospect Before The Sales Call

 Once you have a sales call set up and confirmed, you have everything you need: the person, the initial interest, and the agreed upon time.
 Right?

-To do right by your prospect, you need to track down some key info before you dial.
-This pre-call ritual will help you deliver the utmost value and keep their attention.
-From our team’s experience and research, 12 key items stand out.
+To do right by your prospect, you need to track down the info below before you dial.
+This pre-call ritual will help you deliver the most value and keep their attention.

 Tight on time?
 Jump around to any section.